-Or top 3 with money transfer companies to send money to Ireland with a broker:
+Other money transfer companies to send money to Ireland with a broker:

 - TorFx – Our third UK based company Torfx is another great option and have been beating bank exchange rates for over 10 years!
 A lot of property owners in Spain/UK etc. use TorFx to manage their mortgages etc. so they well experienced with £ to € exchange.
 You can use them via personal account managers or by yourself online.

 Okay, so many of you have probably used PayPal to send money to Ireland and are probably saying “they don’t charge me anything?”